cloudymax/kubevirt-community-stack/rke2/README.md

 - Each node has a virtual `wg0` ethernet device which Cilium may be configured to attach to.

 - MetalLB can then advertise IP's on both the internal `192.168.X.X` and/or Wireguard `10.1.X.X` network ranges by configuring `L2Advertisement` resources as described [here](https://metallb.io/configuration/_advanced_l2_configuration/).
+Todo: [Setup in BGP mode w/ opnsense](https://kevingoos.medium.com/k3s-setup-metallb-using-bgp-on-pfsense-f5ff1165f6d4)

 - Services of type `LoadBalancer` can be swapped between networks by setting the `metallb.universe.tf/address-pool` annotation.